Oil & Energy

 With several locations in transition, Marathon Oil’s facilities team wanted a comprehensive approach that would leverage multiple channels, including revenue generating sources like resale and metal recycling, as well as environmentally and community-friendly options like local donation.

 With a liquidation service provider in place, Marathon Oil was concerned about the lack of efficiency and transparency in how spaces were being emptied.
 It was unclear how its surplus assets were being managed, what value they had, and how much waste was being produced.

-Marathon Oil approached us with a simple goal: repurpose as much equipment as possible.
+Marathon Oil approached us with a simple goal: give a second life to as much equipment as possible.
 We make it straight forward and effective to achieve this goal across the U.S.

 Business Development Manager

-Marathon Oil was introduced to the rePurpose program in 2014, a partnership between Herman Miller and Green Standards.
-By leveraging the rePurpose Program, Marathon Oil gained a partner in each of its decommissions that could prioritize asset recovery while also ensuring that less valuable items were either repurposed or recycled, and at a cost comparable to conventional liquidation.
+Marathon Oil was introduced to Green Standards in 2014 and were able to prioritize asset recovery while also ensuring that less valuable items were either donated or recycled, and at a cost comparable to conventional liquidation.

 - Grand Junction, CO

 - Houston, TX

 After a successful pilot project in Houston, Marathon Oil and Green Standards collaborated on 12 additional decommissions in Houston, San Antonio, Oklahoma, and Colorado.
 Altogether, Marathon Oil was able to achieve 100 per cent landfill diversion, a total of 343 tons.
 Of the 343 tons, 5 per cent was resold and 32 per cent was recycled.
 The remaining 63 per cent – valued at $257,954 – was donated to 14 non-profit organizations.